Top special exhibitions in the Neue Nationalgalerie in Berlin in 2024 include Zerreißprobe (art from 1945 to 2000), Josephine Baker, and Nan Goldin.

 On display are works from the Art Informel movement and American Colour Field painting, from Pop Art and Minimalism, as well as works of figures such as Josef Albers, Joseph Beuys, Francis Bacon, Lee Bontecou, Rebecca Horn, Valie Export, Bruce Naumann, Wolfgang Mattheuer, Louise Nevelson, Gerhard Richter, Bridget Riley or Willi Sitte.
 The presentation will also spotlight a number of works and artists that have recently been added to the collection.

-Temporary Exhibitions in the Neue Nationalgalerie Berlin in 2023
+Special Temporary Exhibitions in the Neue Nationalgalerie Berlin 2024

 More on the Berlin State Museums (Staatliche Museen zu Berlin):